-In the rest of my article, you can read how I came to the above conclusion and learn about further data I collected with regards to furnished houses.
+In the rest of my article, you can read how I came to the above conclusion and learn about further data I collected about furnished houses.

 What “Better” Means with Regards to Selling an Empty or Furnished House

-In the context of the question about whether it is better to sell a house empty or furnished, the “better” actually means “faster”.
+In the context of whether it is better to sell a house empty or furnished, “better” means “faster.”

-So, for the rest of this article, we may agree that better refers to a better showing to sales conversion rate.
+For the rest of this article, we may agree that better refers to a better “showing to sales conversion rate.”